NewProjectHN/SignalingServer/README.md

 - Users can type chat messages to the chat room.
 - A notification is sent to all users when a user joins or leaves the chatroom.

+## Modules
+- WebRTC module can be deployed on NodeJS in folder public

+##Debug
+node --inspect-brk=3000 index.js